Rupert Neve Designs 542

 All prices on our website include 23% Portuguese VAT and are also displayed VAT free.
 If you’re buying from outside of Portugal and have a VAT registered business within the EU, you can buy directly on our store without VAT.
 Just add the product to your cart and go to the checkout page and there will be an option for you to enter and validate your VAT ID.
 If it's accepted through our system your order will be completed and fulfilled without VAT.
 Please note, if you use an express checkout or buy it now button the option to buy without VAT isn't available, you need to add the product to cart first and use the standard checkout procedure.

-We can ship worldwide but our online store is configured to only handle orders to Europe (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Netherlands, Norway, Poland, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom).
+We can ship worldwide but our online store is configured to only handle orders to EU (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Romania, Slovakia, Slovenia, Spain, Sweden) and Schengen countries (Iceland, Liechtenstein, Norway, Switzerland).
 If you want us to ship to a country outside this list just get and touch with us so we can quote you and let you know how much it would be to fulfil such order.

 We have access to all the products of the brands we represent, however not all of them are listed.
 Please get in touch and let us know what you’re looking for, we can pretty much guarantee the best price in Europe.